-Financial forecasting serves as the roadmap to success for both startups and enterprises alike.
+Financial forecasting is the backbone of strategic growth, helping businesses set precise targets and align teams for the road ahead.
 By outlining clear objectives and setting the right benchmarks, any organization can create a unified, overarching vision for their business to follow.

 When analyzing the current economic environment, startups especially have to pay close attention to the direction that their business is heading.